 What Is Customer Experience Technology?

-Customer experience technology is really any tool or tech that helps companies deepen their relationships with customers.
-We like this particular definition of CX technology from ClearAction Continuum:
+Customer experience technology includes any tool or tech that helps companies deepen their relationships with customers.
+We like this particular definition of customer experience technology from ClearAction Continuum:

 “A tool to nurture relationships that anticipate what a customer would appreciate, in the right way, at the right time,” and “involve other functional areas across the company in gaining an accurate picture of customers’ needs, so that they can make sure their processes, policies, and handoffs help strengthen customer relationships.”

-And these are just the beginning.
-According to Metrigy, there are cost savings tied to migrating to a hybrid Contact Center as a Service (CCaaS).
-According to their estimations, CCaaS adds up to about $1,356 per agent per year.
-Consider this against the cost of an on-premises contact center: $2,104 per agent per year.
+According to Metrigy, migrating to a hybrid Contact Center as a Service (CCaaS) costs about $1,356 per agent per year.
+Consider this against the cost of an on-premises contact center, which is about $2,104 per agent per year.onsider this against the cost of an on-premises contact center: $2,104 per agent per year.

-An important aspect of customer experience, CX management (aka CXM or CEM) is a means for orchestrating the strategies and processes needed to elevate each customer interaction — no matter where or how it happens.
+An important aspect of customer experience, CXM is a means for orchestrating the strategies and processes needed to elevate each customer interaction — no matter where or how it happens.

 While CXM might vary from company to company, few disagree on its importance.